lucasfurno/docs_en/data-streaming/index.md

 ### **Simple Storage Service (S3)**

-By using this type of endpoint, the Data Streaming service sends data directly to any storage that works with the S3 protocol, such as Amazon S3, Cloud Storage, among others.
+By using this type of endpoint, the Data Streaming service sends data directly to any storage that works with the S3 protocol, such as Amazon S3, among others.

 * **Host URL:** Refers to the URL of the Host S3.